 Eco-Friendly

-Unlike a flush toilet that uses liters of water, a composting toilet is a dry system.
-It uses aerobic bacteria to decompose the waste matter slowly, enabling the material to break down naturally.
+Unlike a conventional toilet, which uses several liters of water with every flush, a composting toilet is either completely dry or uses very little water.
+It uses aerobic bacteria to decompose the waste naturally.

-If you have a remote cabin, or live an off-grid lifestyle, a composting toilet is the answer to your dreams.
-You can install them anywhere.
+If you have a cabin or want to live off-grid, a composting toilet is an excellent solution to your bathroom needs.
+They can be installed anywhere.

 Ideal for Boats and RVs

-Rather than filling a black waste tank on your boat or RV, why not install a composting toilet.
-You’ll save dollars in the long run when you no longer need to pump out the waste tanks.
+Rather than filling a traditional waste tank on your boat or RV, you might be better served by a composting toilet.
+This could save you a lot of money in the long run as you will no longer need to pump out the waste tank to empty it.

 Disadvantages of a Composting Toilet